top of page

 The apostles laid hands upon them to sanctify them.

-Stephen, filled with faith and power, performed great miracles and signs among the people.
+• Stephen, filled with faith and power, performed numerous miracles and signs among the people.

 Stephen was very outspoken, more so than the other six.

-He greatly disturbed those who had religious power.
+He greatly disturbed those who had religious power and those faithful to the synagogue.

-The Bible facts show that elders and scribes approached him, seized him, and brought him to the council.
+The elders and scribes approached him, seized him, and brought him to the council.

 They sentenced Stephen for "speaking blasphemous words" and then stoned him to death in the public area.